AvikantSrivastava/BOT/README.md

 this is my first bot.
-this is a basic python discord bot, which does fun stuff. it's built in python using discord.py hope you guys can make it better.
+this is a basic discord bot, which does fun stuff. it's built in python using discord.py hope you guys can make it better.

+prerequisite:
+discord.py
+request